danielagma/transferdata/README.md

     And the user navigates to the "Order Management" screen And the user opens an Escalator Market Depth widget for a selected instrument

 # Covers AC1 and AC9
-  Scenario: Visibility of the cancellation trash icon based on active orders
+  Scenario: Visibility of the cancellation trash icon is strictly bound to own active orders
-    Given the logged-in trader has active orders at a specific price level And the trader has zero active orders at a different price level When the Escalator Market Depth widget renders the "My Bids" and "My Asks" columns Then a trash icon is displayed exclusively on the row where the trader has active orders And no trash icon is displayed on the row without active own orders
+    Given the logged-in trader has active working orders at one or more price levels When the user observes the active orders column in the Escalator Market Depth widget Then a trash icon is displayed inline on every price level row where the trader has an active order And the trash icon is completely absent from any price level row where the trader does not have active orders

   # Covers AC3, AC7, AC8 and AC10
   Scenario: Immediate cancellation of a single active order